 PGE has elected to report positive and negative exposures resulting from derivative instruments pursuant to agreements that meet the definition of a master netting arrangement at gross values on the consolidated balance sheet.
 In the case of default on, or termination of, any contract under the master netting arrangements, such agreements provide for the net settlement of all related contractual obligations with a given counterparty through a single payment.
 These types of transactions may include non-derivative instruments, derivatives qualifying for scope exceptions, receivables and payables arising from settled positions, and other forms of non-cash collateral, such as letters of credit.
-As of December 31, 2023, gross amounts included as Price risk management liabilities subject to master netting agreements were \$28 million, for which PGE has posted \$1 million collateral.
-Of the gross amounts recognized as of December 31, 2023, \$3 million was for electricity and \$25 million was for natural gas.
-As of December 31, 2022, gross amounts included as Price risk management liabilities subject to master netting agreements were \$5 million, entirely for natural gas, for which PGE has posted no collateral.
+As of December 31, 2024, gross amounts included as Price risk management liabilities subject to master netting agreements were \$41 million, all of which was for natural gas, for which PGE has posted \$16 million collateral.
+As of December 31, 2023, gross amounts included as Price risk management liabilities subject to master netting agreements were \$28 million, entirely for natural gas, for which PGE had posted \$1 million collateral